 4. Romario (Brazil)

-Romario is an icon for PSV Eindhoven, winning eight trophies in his tenure.
-While he never won a Ballon d’Or, he was unbothered as he never desired personal achievements.
-With him just being behind Pele on the all-time top scorers’ list, the debate to decide who is better has been a part and parcel of Brazilians’ lives.
+Romario was an icon for Dutch side PSV, winning eight trophies during his spell there.
+While he never won a Ballon d’Or, he didn't let that bother him as he said he never prioritised personal achievements over enjoying football.
+With him just being behind Pele on the all-time top scorers’ list, the debate to decide who is better has been a part & parcel of Brazilians’ lives.

 Apps | Goals | Assists | Trophies Won | Notable Clubs |